Charlie and the Chocolate Factory (musical): Other international productions

-A revival of the Japanese production will premiere on 27 March 2026 at Westa Kawagoe in Saitama, before transferring to the Nissay Theatre in Tokyo on 7 April 2025.
+A revival of the Japanese production premiered on 27 March 2026 at Westa Kawagoe in Saitama, before transferring to the Nissay Theatre in Tokyo on 7 April 2025.
 Several cast members will reprise their roles, including Koichi Domoto as Willy Wonka, Alisa Mizuki as Mrs. Bucket, Honoka Suzuki as Mrs. Gloop, Yūji Kishi as Mr. Salt, Kazumasa Koura as Mr. Beauregarde, Mao Ayabuki as Mrs. Teavee and Kazuki Kosakai as Grandpa Joe.
 As with the previous production, the five kids are played by child actors with Teruhisa Kogane, Souta Takigami and Yukiya Furusho sharing the role of Charlie Bucket, Soh Arisawa and Hayato Watanabe sharing the role of Augustus Gloop, Miran Terada and Nonoka Hara sharing the role of Veruca Salt, Rikka Kimura and Leanne Yoshida sharing the role of Violet Beauregarde and Takara Ozono and Shinta Koyama sharing the role of Mike Teavee.

+A Greek production of Charlie and the Chocolate Factory ran from 22 December 2023 to 25 February 2024 at the Embassy Theater in Athens, Greece.
+The production starred Alexandros Bourdoumis as Willy Wonka and Petros Xekoukis as Grandpa Joe, with Spyros Dougias and George Karamolegos sharing the role of Charlie Bucket.
+The show was revived the following year, running from 23 November 2024 to 5 January 2025.

 On 2 October 2023, it was announced a Swedish production of Charlie and the Chocolate Factory would premiere in September 2024 at the Gothenburg opera house.
 Ola Salo starred as Willy Wonka, while Elly Lagerwall, Edith Lyttkens, Isak Nilsson and Leo Stadelmann Andréas shared the role of Charlie.
 This version follows the book of the original West End production.

+An international tour kicked off on 23 October 2025 at the Dongguan International Arts Festival in China, touring multiple cities in Asia.
+The world tour stars Daniel Plimpton as Willy Wonka, with Cohen Toukatly, Jules Presley, and Parker Spagnuolo alternating as Charlie.
+Steve McCoy reprised his role as Grandpa Joe from the 2nd national tour.

+An Argentinian production is set to open on 4 June 2026 at the Teatro Gran Rex in Buenos Aires, Argentina.
+Agustín Aristarán will star as Willy Wonka, alongside Sebastián Almada as Grandpa Joe and María del Cerro as Mrs. Bucket.
+The five kids will be played by child actors, with Mateo Argibay, Dante Barbera, Camilo Aizenberg, and Juan Martín Flores sharing the role of Charlie.